aws-controllers-k8s/community/docs/content/docs/community/faq.md

 cdk8s can create the Kubernetes resources and ACK uses those resources to create the AWS infrastructure.
 {{% /hint %}}

+## Troubleshooting

+{{% hint type="success" title="Question" %}}
+Why am I seeing `Error: manifest does not contain minimum number of descriptors (2), descriptors found: 1` when trying to install the Helm chart?
+{{% /hint %}}

+{{% hint type="answer" title="Answer" %}}
+[Helm 3.7](https://github.com/helm/helm/releases/tag/v3.7.0) included backward compatibility breaking changes to the manifest format of Helm charts stored in OCI chart repositories.
+Any images built using Helm <3.7 are not compatible with the latest version of the Helm CLI.
+This can be solved by using latest version of the chart.
+Use Helm version 3.7 or above with the latest version of the charts.
+{{% /hint %}}

 ## Contributing

 {{% hint type="success" title="Question" %}}